xyxyLiu/SwipeRefreshLayout/README.md

 ```

 ### For more information
-See the demo in reginald.swiperefresh.demo.
+See the demo in reginald.swiperefresh.demo:
+you can set pull/swipe mode, fixed/movable refreshing head mode in the menu.
 ![Screenshot](https://github.com/xyxyLiu/CustomSwipeRefreshLayout/blob/master/website/demoScreenShot.png)